infiniflow/infinity/docs/references/http_api_reference.md

 **DELETE** `/databases/{database_name}/tables/{table_name}/docs`

-Deletes data in a specified table.
+Deletes rows from a table based on the specified condition.

 ### Request